BEAUJOLAIS

 2016 Gevrey Chambertin – more intensity and structure here compared to Bourgogne PN, same aromatic picture, tasty, and with a good bite.
 Fruity finish.
 88p.

 2016 Gevrey Chambertin 1.
 Cru Bel Air Eco – very similar to village wine.
-Slightly more concentrated and with a long finish.
+It is slightly more concentrated and with a long finish.
 88-89p.

 2016 Clos de Vougeot Eco – I have expected more from this Grand Cru.
 This wine has elegance, finesse, and nice complexity.
 It tasted light and uninspired for the quality, but maybe this is an awkward stage.
 We hope it'll improve with time.
 91+?p